 - An employer may be required to withhold from an employee's wages according to one or more student loan garnishments if the employee has fallen behind in making loan payments.
 As with other types of involuntary withholding orders, the law limits the amount that may be withheld and prohibits the employer from discriminating against the subject employee.
 See Student Loan Garnishments.

-- Federal government agencies are permitted to issue garnishment withholding orders against the wages of individuals who have failed to pay a nontax debt owed to the agency.
-As with other types of involuntary withholding with which employers must comply, the law limits the amount that may be withheld to satisfy such an order and prohibits the employer from discriminating against the employee.
+- Federal government agencies are permitted to issue garnishment withholding orders against the wages of individuals who have failed to pay a nontax debt owed to the agency, without going to court to seek the order.
+As with other types of involuntary withholding with which employers must comply, the law limits the amount that may be withheld to satisfy such orders and prohibits an employer from discriminating against an employee subject to a withholding order.
 However, unlike other types of orders, the withholding limits change if an employee is already subject to certain other types of withholding orders when the employer receives a federal agency debt garnishment order.
 See Federal Agency Debt Garnishments.